House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How does California rank in terms of motorcycle risk?

-In terms of weighted risk, California actually ranks in the bottom third.
+In terms of weighted risk, California ranks in the bottom third.
 The number of motorcycles on the road and better awareness have decreased the likelihood of being a victim of a fatal accident in California.
-Some states such as Mississippi, Tennessee, and Alabama have higher rates of fatality per capita.
+Some states, such as Mississippi, Tennessee, and Alabama, have higher fatality rates per capita.
 That is due in part to factors such as lack of awareness, bad weather, and mountainous roads.

 divider 4